gillajay/dss2021/README.md

 **Instructions**
 1) Lab Activity 1 can be completed using two ways:

-a) Downloading the required Jupyter notebooks and associated data files onto your local machine.
+a) Downloading the required Jupyter notebooks and associated data files onto your local machine (the preferred way).

 b) Using the provided binder links (which hosts the notebooks online).